 Most of the National Palace dates back to 13th to 16th centuries.
 Kings Dinis, João I and Manuel I sponsored construction campaigns that have given the palace its present-day appearance.
 You will see a mixture of Gothic, Manueline and Moorish architectural styles in the palace.

 While the palace’s exterior is known for the two monumental chimneys, the interior design is impressive as well.
 The walls inside the National Palace are lined with Europe’s largest set of Mudejar tiles still in place today.
+(If you’re curious, read more about Portuguese tiles and how to make your own.)
 You will also see intricate woodwork and priceless antiques.

 National Palace of Sintra Highlights

 In my opinion, the National Palace of Sintra interior is what makes it special.
 It looks like a royal palace!
-You will see some elaborate ceilings, impressive ttile work and beautiful antiques.
+You will see some elaborate ceilings, impressive tile work, and beautiful antiques.
 I wanted to point out my favorite rooms, some even had a theme!

 This room gets its name from the swans on the ceiling.
 The Swan Room was the original Grand Hall of the Palace during the time of Jaoa I and was built the beginning of the 15th century.
 It had to be restored after the 1755 earthquake.
 Important functions would have been held in this room.